BizSource and TrueSearch are here and you need to know about them

 You can put together those pieces.
 So if your list has two people named Jones, you can put those records together.
 Those people may or may not be relatives.

 When you break down address, you get street number and name, and city and state.
 You also get the ZIP code.
 You could also have apartment numbers.
-And you’ve got street suffixes like the ‘Road’ part of Second Road, or the ‘Avenue’ part of Main Avenue.
+And you’ve got street suffixes such as the ‘Road’ part of Second Road, or the ‘Avenue’ part of Main Avenue.

 Do two people share the same last name and the same city and street?
-Then you’re using your data.
-You might be able to conclude that they’re relatives.
+Then you are using your data.
+And you might be able to conclude that they’re relatives.

 Big databases, like at Experian, do matches in the millions every day.
 That’s how they can compare businesses intelligently.